Argo20/masternode/README.md

 ## Installing ARGO masternode

-To install a new ARGO masternode (including updates and sentinel), just download our script and execute it and follow steps showed in script.\
+To install a new ARGO masternode (including updates and sentinel), just download our script and execute it and follow steps showed in script.

+**Important:** Run this script as **_root_**, if you plan to run this script as non-root user, it may fails!\
 **Our script is tested on Ubuntu 16.04**

 `wget https://raw.githubusercontent.com/Argo20/masternode/master/masternode-setup.sh`\